-We achieved a consolidated return on equity of 14.2%, the highest of the publicly traded water utilities from continuing businesses, and increased our dividend for the 67th consecutive year with an increase of 9%.
-Our dividend growth is consistent with our policy of achieving a compound annual dividend growth rate of more than 7% over the long-term.
+We achieved a consolidated return on equity of 11.2%.
+Had new 2022 customer rates been approved and included in the GSWC results, and the effect of the losses on the retirement plan was removed, the return would have been 13.6%, the highest of the publicly traded water utilities from continuing businesses.
+We increased our dividend for the 68th consecutive year with an increase of 8.9%.
+Our dividend growth is consistent with our policy of achieving a compound annual dividend growth rate of more than 7% over the long term.